hantsy/jakartaee10-sandbox/docs/rest.md

 }
 ```

-Let's create an Arquillian test to verify it.
+Let's create a simple Arquillian test to verify this functionality.

 ```java
 @ExtendWith(ArquillianExtension.class)